vFredo/dotfiles/README.md

 ### Zsh
 * Extended right-hand size prompt which auto-hides when necessary to make room for long commands and contains:
     * If you are on vi-mode `<<<` will appear.
-    * Duration of previous command in adaptive units (seconds, minutes, hours, days) depending on duration.
+    * Duration of previous command in adaptive units (seconds, minutes, hours or days) depending on duration.
     * Current version control branch name.
         * Green dot indicates staged changes.
         * Red dot indicates unstaged changes.